openforis/sepal-doc/docs/source/feature/project.rst

 Go to the **Processes** interface of SEPAL (:btn:`<fa-solid fa-globe>`) (you should see the following; if you've already created recipes in previous releases, you will see a list of existing recipes).

 .. thumbnail:: ../_images/feature/project/project-landing.png
-    :title: Landing page for Processes, exposing the project interface
+    :title: Landing page for **Processes** showing the project interface
     :group: recipe-process
     :align: center